 - for the School to have confirmed that they completed the role satisfactorily.

 Provided all information is updated on My Class Reps timeously this process works effectively.

 School My Class Reps Contacts are expected to support the use of My Class Reps through recording of representatives and through posting of regular information such as SSLC minutes or agendas, outcomes from student feedback mechanisms (course questionnaires, focus groups etc.)

-Student Representation and My Class Reps is overseen by the Senate Office.
+Student Representation and My Class Reps is overseen by Academic Policy & Governance.

 - Key Contact: Karen Robertson